rafaderren/zeeshud-updated/README.md

 I'm not a hud developer I'm just doing this because I love this hud :)

 # FAQ
-Q: Will the HUD use logbase in the future?<br/>
+Q: Will the HUD use logfile in the future?<br/>
-A: No, the HUD is not designed to use logbase as it will be complicated to make addons work with another
+A: No, the HUD is not designed to use logfile as it will be complicated to make addons work with another

 Q: How do I contribute fixes/additions/improvements to this project?<br/>
 A: You may make pull requests in the [Github page](https://github.com/rafaderren/ZeesHUD-Updated)